mantidproject/mantidimaging/docs/Design/ISIS_Imaging/ISIS_Imaging_general.md

 ## Process List
-Every operation on an image volume should be saved in a `Process List`, which can then be saved out and re-used on another image volume.
-The process list should be a `queue`.
+Every operation on an image volume should be saved in a `Process List`, which can then be exported and re-used on another image volume.
+The process list should act like a `queue`.

 A problem that appears with that approach is that some images need more than one stack for an operation, e.g. background correction needs flat and dark images as well.
 Running a process list on a different stack will not know from where to read in the flat and dark images, they would need to be specified by the user.
 Possible solutions:
 - Ask for flat and dark paths in image loading dialogue and cache them for the loaded stack, then the process list can reuse them